Marked Poincar\'e rigidity near hyperbolic metrics and injectivity of the Lichnerowicz Laplacian in dimension 3: Introduction

 \subsection{Acknowledgements}

 We thank Andrey Gogolev for explaining the two-dimensional case (Section \ref{dim2}) to us and Livio Flaminio, Colin Guillarmou, Andrei Moroianu, Uwe Semmelmann and Paul Schwahn for some discussions related to the injectivity of the Lichnerowicz Laplacian.
+We further thank Paul Schwahn for noticing a sign mistake in Remark \ref{rem:dim2} in a previous version of the paper.

 Part of this paper was written while K.B., A.E., and T.H. attended an American Institute of Mathematics (AIM) SQuaRE workshop in September 2025.
 We would like to thank AIM for this opportunity and for their hospitality during our stay.
 K.B. was supported by NSF grant DMS-2402173.
 A.E. was supported by NSF grant DMS-2247230.
 T.H. and T.L. were supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement no.\ 101162990 — ADG).
 A.W. was supported by NSF grants DMS--2154796, and DMS--1402852.